alantech/alan/anycloud/docs/how-to/aws-postgres.md

 }
 ```

-And define a `.env` file as follows replacing `USER`, `PASSWORD`, `HOST`, `PORT` and `DATABASE` with the appropiate values
+Define `DATABASE_URL` in a `.env` file by replacing `USER`, `PASSWORD`, `HOST`, `PORT` and `DATABASE` with the appropiate values

 ```
 DATABASE_URL=postgresql://<USER>:<PASSWORD>@<HOST>:<PORT>/<DATABASE>
 ```

-An example to get an idea of what it could look like is
+An example with filled out values will be

 ```
 DATABASE_URL=postgresql://postgres:XIJw6Gf4grPucMVcSuMe@database-2.cwryagwpxlyd.us-west-1.rds.amazonaws.com:5432/postgres
 ```

-10) Finally, let's make sure we run migrations when building our Node.js app by modifying the previously defined `build` script in our `package.json` file.
+10) Finally, let's make sure we run migrations when starting, or upgrading, our Node.js app by modifying the previously defined `build` script in our `package.json` file.

 ```
 ...